IroshanBrian/Automated-Programming-Life/Project Vite + Tailwind/README.md

 - Click unblock
 - Right-click the script and run it with PowerShell.
 - Fill up the inputs when prompted, and you are good to go!
-- Make sure to check the README.txt file to get your Tailwind configurations.

 ## Contributing